HackXIt/Hexel/EAD_Exercise-Questions.md

 ### What is a package manager in C++?
 Name 3 package manager:

+- A package manager handles dependencies of a project for pre-compiled / pre-existing packages / sources that are used by the project or system
+  - It allows for Version-pinning (i.e. My code MUST use a specific package version of X)
+  - It handles the download from some sort of repository
+  - It handles version-conflicts between different dependencies (maybe, depends on package manager)
 - There is no standard package manager in C++, however, there are some created by companies:
   - Conan (https://conan.io/) => JFrog
   - vcpkg (https://vcpkg.io/) => Microsoft
   - xrepo (https://xrepo.xmake.io/#/) => OSS
   - ... some more: https://moderncppdevops.com/pkg-mngr-roundup/
+- Package managers also exist for various other systems, such as Linux.
+For example `apt` or `aptitude` is the standard package manager for `debian` systems.